prototypsthlm/Switchboard/README.md

 		[
 		    {
-		        "order": "0", //execution order, if first the value api of action param is set to the entry query value "api": "TMDB", //api name
-		        "action": "movieSearch", //api action
+		        "api": "TMDB", //execution order, if first the value api of action param is set to the entry query value "action": "movieSearch", //api action
-		        "in_param": "0", //index for api action param name "out": "0" //the index for the value for the api action param name in the next block. irrelevant if last block.
-		    },
+		        "in_param_name": "query", //param name for the api action .ie ?in_param_name "value_source": "request.get", //where to get value for the in_param, if first in routine always from initial request param, otherwise a path to previous API-call JSON-results
+		        "limit": 5 //the maximum amount of queries to take from value_source and execute },
 		    {
-		        "order": "1",
 		        "api": "TMDB",
 		        "action": "movieCast",
-		        "in_param": "0",
-		        "out": "2"
+		        "in_param_name": "id",
+		        "value_source": "results.id",
+		        "limit": 5
 		    },
 		    {
-		        "order": "2",
 		        "api": "Spotify",
 		        "action": "artistSearch",
-		        "in_param": "0",
-		        "out": "0"
+		        "in_param_name": "q",
+		        "value_source": "cast.character",
+		        "limit": 5
 		    }
 		]

-	look at the source for a connector or use the switchboard chef for a better understanding of how the indices for in_param and out work.
+	look at the source for a connector or use the switchboard chef for an overview of possible in_param_names and value_sources_.

 4. insert query and run routine: